 - If not using a blender, place in the coldest part of the freezer for 1 1/2 hours.
 At this point, take out the ice cream and break up the hard edges with a fork.
 Whisk the mixture with an electric hand mixer or balloon whisk until slushy and combined, before putting back into the freezer for another 2 hours.
 After 2 hours, transfer the mixture to a blender and blend until smooth.
 Spoon this back into a container and freeze for a final 2 hours.

-Because it’s been a while (and because not many people have the conviction to make ice cream without an ice cream maker) I thought I’d include a second recipe adapted from the new Hemsley&Hemsley book, Good and Simple.
+Because it’s been a while (and because not many people have the conviction to make ice cream without an ice cream maker) I thought I’d include a second recipe for a leftover chicken salad.
 I’ve used a mix of red and white cabbage with carrots for this version, but to be honest you can use any vegetables you have lying around that need using up – steer clear of leaves like rocket and spinach though, as they’re too delicate to carry the dressing (which is made amazing from the gallon of peanut butter added).
 This is also a great way to use up leftover chicken from a roast.

 Leftover Chicken Salad with Peanut, Ginger and Chilli Dressing

 15g dried wakame (you don’t need it, but it tastes great.
 You can buy it pretty cheap on Amazon.
 It’s more than double the price in health food stores)

 A quarter of a white cabbage, shredded